danknights/biol5950/logging_in.md

 ### Accept the MSI User Agreement
 * You will have received an email invitation to accept the user agreement.
+* You can also fill it out here: [https://www.msi.umn.edu/user-agreement](https://www-archive.msi.umn.edu/user-agreement).

 ### Connect to MSI login node:
 * You can connect using "Open On Demand" in your web browser: